Project GAMMA: Death of Chu Van Thai Khac

-In early 1969 some of Detachment B-57's human sources of information started to disappear.
+In early 1969 some of Detachment B-57's assets (human sources of information) started to disappear.
 The detachment's leadership concluded that its intelligence staff had been compromised by a mole.
 Rheault had been in command of the 5th Group for only a few weeks when the suspected spy was uncovered.

 In the spring of 1969, a MACV-SOG reconnaissance team operating in Cambodia captured photos showing Chu Van Thai Khac (AKA Thai Khac Chuyen), a South Vietnamese GAMMA agent, meeting with North Vietnamese intelligence officers.
 Sergeant Alvin Smith, who had been Chuyen's handler, identified Chuyen in the photos.

 Chuyen was subsequently arrested and interrogated for ten days.
 Polygraph tests indicated that he was a double agent working with the Viet Cong.
 They also suspected he had been informing the South Vietnamese government, which meant that if they released him, the government might protect Chuyen and that he might walk free.

 Various ways of dealing with Chuyen were discussed within Detachment B-57, including possibly killing him.
 While the 5th Special Forces Group's executive officer strongly opposed killing Chuyen, the detachment's commander and operations officer met with the CIA headquarters in Saigon.
 The soldiers reported that the CIA suggested that "elimination ... might be the best course of action".

 On 20 June 1969, three officers assigned to Project GAMMA drugged Chuyen, took him out on a boat into Nha Trang Bay, shot him twice in the head, weighed his body down with chains, and dumped his body into the South China Sea.
 A cover story claiming that Chuyen had failed to return on a mission that was a test of his loyalty was later approved by the 5th Special Forces Group's commanded by Rheault.

 Sergeant Smith, Chuyen's handler, was not a member of Special Forces, but an Army intelligence specialist.
-Smith had failed to follow protocol when onboarding Chuyen.
+Smith had failed to follow protocol when recruiting Chuyen.
 He had failed to require Chuyen to take a polygraph test that might have revealed why Chuyen spoke fluent English, was from North Vietnam and had family there, and had worked for a number of U.S. outfits and left them all in turmoil.

 Soldiers tried

 Smith became concerned for his safety and sought sanctuary with the CIA in Nha Trang.
 The CIA alerted the Army's Criminal Investigation Division, who granted him immunity.
 Smith revealed that Chuyen had been killed and identified the Green Berets involved.
-General Abrams was not a fan of Airborne troops, particularly Special Forces.
+General Abrams harbored a dislike for Airborne troops, particularly Special Forces.
 He quickly ordered all of the officers and men involved including Colonel Rheault arrested and confined to Long Binh Jail.
 All were charged with premeditated murder.